losizm/scamper/README.md

 }
 ```

 This is as bare-bones as it gets.
-We create a server at port 8080, and, on each
+We create a server at port 8080, and on each
 incoming request, we send a _Hello World_ message back to the client.
 Although
 trite, it demonstrates how easy it is to get going.